veekaybee/veekaybee.github.io/_posts/2017-09-26-python-packaging.md

 There is this concept in Java of a driver program that you can run and have it call all the other programs in the package.

-In Python, you can also have a `__main.py__` file, which will execute everything in it first and pull in from other directories.
+In Python, we can also have a `__main.py__` file, which will execute everything in it first and pull in from other directories.
 This might be helpful if you're pre-executing things, like for example a script has to kick off right away to load the word document, for example.

 Here, since we're just performing different things to a document in a single state, we don't really need it.